+This is a protected field that should only be modified to recover on error.
+Use the ALLOCATE VOLUME and DEALLOCATE VOLUME commands to set up the state under normal operations.
 This qualifier allows you to modify the state of the volume.
-This is normally set up by MDMS and is not recommended.
+This is normally set up by MDMS and manual modification is not recommended.

 The keyword values are: